B.E.D is an autonomous union of tenant associations & organized-tenants fighting landlord harassment, disrepair, rising rent & threats of eviction.

 I. Brooklyn Eviction Defense is a revolutionary organization whose horizon is the abolition of evictions, rent, and private property.
 This horizon requires the abolition of prisons and police.
 The world in which these conditions are possible is classless and free of oppression — communism.

 II.
-Our definition of tenant is anyone who does not control their own housing.
+Our definition of tenant is anyone who does not control their, or anyone else’s, housing.
 This includes our unhoused neighbors, our neighbors on leases and subleases, incarcerated people, and our neighbors (who aren’t landlords) paying rent to the banks in the form of a mortgage.

 III.
 We understand working class tenants to be our historical protagonists, meaning it is the working class tenants who can and will end the landlord system.